pranavmodx/blog-old-zzo/content/posts/4-thatSpecialFriend.md

 Who will be for thee?"
 Sometimes it is best to be alone and free.

-They may or may not be close anymore,
+They might not be close anymore,
-But he will be there when she looks for.
+But he would be there when she looks for.